V-Sekai/cassie-data/data/sketch_history/README.md

 ## JSON format

-Each file contains a list of stroke objects, each stroke object being described by the following scheme:
+Each file contains a list of stroke objects, each stroke object is described by the following scheme:

 ```js
 {